Anobit

 Anobit Technologies, Ltd. (אנוביט) was an Israeli fabless designer of flash memory controllers.
-They were acquired by Apple in 2012 as they were the maker of a flash-memory drive component for the iPhone.
+It was acquired by Apple in 2012 as it was the maker of a flash-memory drive component for the iPhone.

 Background

 The firm was founded in 2006 by Prof. Ehud Weinstein, Ariel Maislos, and Dr. Ofir Shalvi.
 It holds 65 patents (24 granted and 41 pending), including Memory Signal Processing technology.
 It was headquartered in Herzliya, with an American office in Marlborough, Massachusetts.
 Investors in the company included Boston-based Battery Ventures (Scott Tobin).

 Acquisition

-Anobit was acquired on January 6, 2012 by Apple Inc. for a reported $390 million.
+Anobit was acquired on January 6, 2012, by Apple for a reported $390 million.